 The InterNations Izmir Community is excited to get together with its almost 100 members and explore what the city has to offer!
 Izmir Ambassador, Nadejda Apostolov from Moldova, is looking forward to showing all Izmir expats around.

 Located in Andalusia, Marbella is home to approximately 136,000 people.
 The city is one of the most beloved Spanish tourist attractions on the Costa del Sol and is known for attracting the rich and famous.
 With its tropical beaches and beautiful seaside, it is no surprise that it is so favored among visitors.
 Mainly thriving off the tourist industry, Marbella is also a landing spot for luxury cruise ships.
 It may be known to many from having been featured in several Hollywood films, such as for example, Syriana.

 With 210 members and growing, the InterNations Marbella Expat Community is quite content to boast this many active InterNations members!
-Ambassador Natasha Seume from Norway has been living in Marbella since 2010, and is pleased to be able to show other expats in Marbella around and meet more international folks.
+Our InterNations Ambassador, an expat from Norway, has been living in Marbella since 2010, and is pleased to be able to show other expats in Marbella around and meet more international folks.

 Rotterdam, the Netherlands

 Rotterdam is the second largest city in the Netherlands as well as the largest port in Europe.
 Due to the rivers it is located at or around, Rotterdam is often called “the Gateway to Europe”.
 With well over 600,000 inhabitants, it attracts a large number of people for work, studies, as well as its proximity to Den Haag.
 Amongst the Dutch, Rotterdam is deemed the no-nonsense business city and frequently competes for attention with Amsterdam.